Tom's Guide Verdict

 The 7MP front-facing webcam provides sharp and accurate image captures, as I tested with a selfie in my living room.
 I actually thought it captured a bit too much detail of my nose and skin.

 But then I put the iPad Air 4 to the ultimate work-from-home-test, on a Google Meet call with my boss.
 After he said the video quality was "as good as, if not better than, a real webcam," I connected an external Logitech C920 webcam to my work laptop and joined the call from that device.
 Lo and behold, my boss' judgment was proven correct, when he could see their image quality side by side.
 The iPad Air 4's camera captured stronger greens on my t-shirt and handled sources of light better, allowing them to illuminate backdrops instead of just render as blown-out white areas in photos.

 Just like with the Galaxy Tab S7, the iPad Air 4's camera bump protrudes a bit, and there's a little back and forth rocking if you lay the tablet screen-up on a table — the only way you ever should.

 iPad Air (2020) review: Battery life

 The iPad Air 4 offers all-day battery life, going 10 hours and 29 minutes on the Tom's Guide web-surfing-based battery test.
-That narrowly beats the iPad Pro (10:16), but the 10.2-inch iPad (12:57) and Samsung Galaxy Tab S7 (13:16) lasted longer.
+This is 20 minutes more than the 10:09 time we got from the iPad Air 5, and it narrowly beats the iPad Pro (10:16), but the 10.2-inch iPad (12:57) and Samsung Galaxy Tab S7 (13:16) lasted longer.
 That difference may mean you're going to charge the iPad Air 4 a little more often, but not by much.

 iPad Air (2020) review: Verdict